rongstat/KSJE/README.md

 CPU: 4+ cores, 3.3+ GHz/core

 The R implementation of the method is tested under R version 4.2.3, and requires the R packages: `RSpectra`,`Rfast`,`ggplot2`,`fossil`,`Seurat`,`SeuratData`,`uwot`,`HDF5Array`,`zellkonverter`,`cluster`.

+# Quick Guide

+For a quick guide to our method implementation in R, please check out https://rongstat.github.io/KSJE_guide.io/tutorial.html.